 Of these, the Knight is the most conventional.
-Encased in fairly standard armor, Lothric knights serve their lord with distinction, wearing the royalty’s crest on their standard shield and surcoat as part of that honor.
-The surcoat in particular is red or blue to seemingly distinguish between low and high-ranking knights — most wearing red while the few wearing blue are largely found guarding Prince Lothric alongside soldiers outfitted with higher quality armor and cloths of the same color.
-Knights who are part of the King’s personal guard (親衛) also wear red or blue depending on whether they are actively protecting him, though they have their own set of armor and great shield bearing his crest regardless.
-Blue clearly denotes prestige within Lothric’s military, reserved for those entrusted with the royal family’s safety.
-But even if not royal bodyguards, low-ranking knights were nonetheless the King’s personal forces, mobilizing on his behalf.
+Encased in typical full-plate armor, Lothric knights serve their lord with distinction, wearing the royalty’s crest on their standard shield and surcoat as part of that honor.
+The surcoat is red or blue seemingly to distinguish between low and high-ranking knights.
+Most wear red while the few wearing blue are largely found guarding Prince Lothric alongside soldiers outfitted with higher quality armor and cloths of the same color.
+Knights who are part of the king’s personal guard (親衛) also wear red or blue depending on whether they are actively protecting him, though they have their own set of armor and great shield bearing his crest regardless.
+Blue clearly denotes prestige within Lothric’s military, reserved for those entrusted with the royals’ safety.
+But even if not bodyguards, low-ranking knights were nonetheless the king’s personal forces, mobilizing on his behalf.
 This Pillar isn’t just auxiliary to Lothric’s military; it is the highest position in it.

 Ring with a portrait engraved with the image of a knight.
 Boosts strength.

 The Knight has been considered one of the Three Pillars supporting the king in Lothric since long ago and is said to have thus been permitted to be a friend of dragons.